-Anyone who has not received a primary course of three tetanus-containing vaccines is at risk of getting tetanus.1
+Anyone who has not received a primary course of 3 tetanus-containing vaccines is at risk of getting tetanus.

-People over 50 years of age (particularly women) are most likely to suffer from tetanus.
-This is because the national childhood immunisation programme with tetanus vaccine only started in 1960; before 1960, tetanus immunisation was only routinely delivered to armed forces personnel.1
+People over 50 years of age (particularly women) are most likely to get tetanus.
+This is because the national childhood immunisation programme with tetanus vaccine only started in 1960.
+Before 1960, tetanus immunisation was only routinely delivered to armed forces personnel.

 What are the symptoms of tetanus?